anpham6/chrome-docs/source/cloud/aws.rst

 Streaming was enabled by default due to its lower memory usage requirements.
 It is slower for small file transfers which is typical for a static web page.

+Setting the storage property :code:`upload.minStreamSize = -1` will also disable streaming for the current request.

 .. code-block:: javascript
   :caption: Buffer